 For example, a sedentary 150 lb person would need at least 82.5 grams of protein per day, which isn’t all that much.

-In reality, even athletes don’t need that much.
+In reality, even a vegan trying to gain weight doesn’t need that much.

 There is normally no advantage to consuming more than 0.82g/lb (1.8g/kg) of protein per day to preserve or build muscle for natural trainees.
 This already includes a mark-up, since most research finds no more benefits after 0.64g/lb.